Your basket is currently empty.

 Vaginal washes, deodorants and douches tend to make the vaginal environment more alkaline, allowing bad bacteria to take over.
 Excessive washing also flushes away healthy bacteria, making it easier for harmful pathogens to colonise.
 One study found that women who used vaginal douching were more likely to report having BV.

-“It's important to understand that a “clean” vagina just means well-populated with good bacteria,” says Dr. Harry Baxter, Daye’s resident female health expert.
+“It's important to understand that a “clean” vagina just means well-populated with good bacteria,” says Dr. Harry Baxter, Daye’s Deputy Head of Research.
 “Wiping out all the bacteria will makes things worse.
 Also, your vagina is self-cleaning by producing cervical fluid full of immune cells.
 Most gynaecologists don't advocate internal cleaning products.”

 Your vagina also likes staying at body temperature (37ºC), and anything warmer creates the perfect breeding environment for bad bacteria and yeasts to take over.
 So, despite what you might have read on the internet, we (and our medical advisory board…) recommend you avoid vaginal steaming.

-Although antibiotics are often prescribed as the first recourse to treat vaginal infections, they will change the make-up of your vaginal microbiome, eliminating lactobacilli and giving bad bacteria the opportunity to prosper.
+Broad-spectrum antibiotics can change the make-up of your vaginal microbiome.
+Not only do they get rid of bad bacteria, but they can also eliminate Lactobacilli and giving bad bacteria the opportunity to prosper.
 Overuse of antibiotics makes refractory infections more difficult to treat, and can also lead to antibiotic resistance.

-Having unprotected penetrative sex with a male partner not only puts you at risk of contracting STIs or unwanted pregnancies, but it can also impact your vaginal microbiome.
-Sex without a condom affects your vaginal flora because semen is slightly alkaline, which makes your vaginal environment less acidic.
+Having unprotected sex with a male partner not only puts you at risk of contracting STIs or unwanted pregnancies, but it can also impact your vaginal microbiome and alter your vaginal pH.
+Semen has an alkaline pH, which can make your vaginal environment less acidic.
 This can allow bad bacteria to thrive, at the expense of the healthy ones.
 Always use protection, people!

 “Tampons can provide a breeding ground for bad bacteria, as they can be hidden away from your body's immune system and the resident good bacteria,” explains Dr. Baxter.
 “This is why you shouldn’t wear the same tampon for more than 8 hours, and why it's important that tampons are not made from materials that might promote growth or harbour bacteria.”

-While the practice of consuming good bacteria for your gut is well established in the wellness world, very few of us are well-versed on how to look after our vaginal flora.
+While the practice of consuming good bacteria for your gut is well established, very few of us are well-versed on how to look after our vaginal flora.
 No surprise here, given society’s cultural aversion to vaginas.